Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Physics Constraints for Ocean Mesoscale Parameterization

 where $\mathbf{u}=(u,v)$ is the horizontal ocean velocity, $\nabla=(\partial_x, \partial_y)$ is the horizontal gradient, and $\overline{(\cdot)}$ is the horizontal filter.
 The subfilter forcing can be approximated \cite{loose2023comparing} as a divergence of the momentum flux:

 where

-We predict the three components of $ \mathbf{T}$, namely $T_{xx}$, $T_{xy}$, $T_{yy}$, similarly to \citeA{zanna2020data} (ZB20 hereafter) to (i) impose momentum conservation as a hard constraint, (ii) enforce symmetry of the tensor, which leads to angular momentum conservation \cite[Section 17.3.3]{griffies2018fundamentals}.
+We predict the three components of $ \mathbf{T}$, namely $T_{xx}$, $T_{xy}$, $T_{yy}$, rather than $\mathbf{S}$ directly, similarly to \citeA{zanna2020data} (ZB20 hereafter) to impose momentum conservation as a hard constraint.
+We enforce symmetry of the tensor $\mathbf{T}$ by predicting $T_{xy}$ and sharing its prediction with $T_{yx}$, which guarantees angular momentum conservation \cite[Section 17.3.3]{griffies2018fundamentals}, up to machine precision.
+We also promote rotational and reflection invariances via data augmentation \cite{guan2022learning}, independently rotating each training snapshot by $90^\circ$ and reflecting it along the $x$ and $y$ axes, resulting in $8=2^3$ augmented snapshots per original one.

 We learn the components of $\mathbf{T}$ by minimizing the mean squared error (MSE) loss function: